TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 #### Professional Development Assignments

 - [] Completed all of the team-based writing assignments for the course web site
+- [] Completed all of the documentation tasks in this repository
-- [] Completed all of the required components inside the professional development reflection
+- [] Completed all of the reflection tasks in this repository

 ### Professional Development Reflection

 TODO: Provide a brief one paragraph response to these questions.

-#### What is software engineering?
-How is software engineering different than programming?
+#### How does knowledge of software engineering better equip you to be a leader in the Department of Computer and Information Science at Allegheny College?

+TODO: Write a brief one paragraph response to this question.

+#### How does knowledge of software engineering better equip you to secure an internship or a full-time position in either industry or graduate school?

 TODO: Write a brief one paragraph response to this question.